Summer Camps for Kids in Florida

 At Marineland, your scientists-to-be (ages 7-12) can join the nation’s first oceanarium’s staff at Sea Eco-Adventures” (S.E.A.
 Camp) to discover the intracoastal hammock eco-system.
 The last day of this Florida kids camp includes a grand finale dolphin encounter.

 The Miami Seaquarium and Tampa’s Florida Aquarium offer camps to teach kids about sea life and marine biology as well.
 For instance, Seaquarium Camp includes an opportunity to see a marine mammal show and daily animal interactions.
 The camps are geared to different age groups.
-The list of activities can also be found on the website.
+The list of activities can also be found on the websites.

 AquaCamps at The Florida Aquarium have themed weeks for a variety of ages that include exciting field trips to other Florida attractions, hands-on activities and up-close animal encounters that will leave campers captivated all summer.